HISTORY OF "pROMISE FOR LIFE" SCULPTURE

 Within several weeks, Mr. Tibor returned with a sketch of a dramatic bronze flame rising through and above a huddled group of men, women, and children surrounded by barbed wire.
 At the top of the flame stand a mother and father lifting up their newborn child.
 Moved by the sketch, President Anderson requested that Mr. Tibor develop a model, which was then displayed for the community.
 Discussions with the Trinity faculty and Board of Directors led to the approval and establishment of an inter-faith committee to further develop the concept and raise funds for the sculpture.
 The Promise for Life Committee included representatives of the Jewish, Roman Catholic, Baptist, Lutheran and Methodist communities and Trinity Lutheran Seminary.
 The formal phase of fund raising began in January 1997.
 They eventually raised more than $200,000 to fund the sculpture and the surrounding landscape.

 Early in the project, those involved requested it be a “living” sculpture.
-They wanted it to be more than a monument; it must be a stimulus and inspiration for inter-faith dialog.
+They wanted it to be more than a monument; it must be a stimulus and inspiration for interfaith dialogue.
 A task force was formed to explore and develop public events for Jewish-Christian dialog.
 Later, the task force determined that the dialogue should extend beyond Jewish-Christian to include other faith traditions.